 We know that good quality healthcare is the cornerstone to a decent society and we will always strive to provide this for Scotland.

 The number of nurses, doctors and dentists working in Scotland’s NHS has increased.
-Staffing is at record levels, up more than 11,400 under the SNP.
+Staffing is at record levels, up almost 12,000 under the SNP.